The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: Setting Up

 \subsubsection{Ensemble run}

-Each realization was ran on 16 processors on the Homewood High Performance Cluster (HHPC) at JHU.
+Each realization was run using 16 processors on the Homewood High Performance Cluster (HHPC) at JHU.
 We stored 50 snapshots separated in logarithmic intervals in scale factor starting at $z=5$.
-The realizations were ran and processed in batches of 20 runs in order to keep a low load on the HHPC cluster.
-All the snapshots from the 220 realizations plus halo/subhalo catalogues occupy approximately 5.5 TB.
-Each ``ensemble snapshot" occupies $\sim 100$ GB in contrast to the much smaller ``realization snapshot" with only $\sim 460$ MB.
+The realizations were run and processed in batches of 20 runs in order to keep a low load on the HHPC cluster.
+All the snapshots from the 220 realizations occupy approximately 5.5 TB.
+Each ``ensemble snapshot" occupies $\sim 100$ GB in contrast to the much smaller ``single-realization snapshot" with only $\sim 460$ MB.